 You will be asked to select three options and two reserves from the list of subjects.
-You can only choose one vocational course .
+One option MUST be History or Geography and you can only choose one vocational course.
+Vocational courses will display this symbol.

 It is important to gain as much information as possible from a wide range of sources, such as: